-If your corporation is an IC-DISC, you'll need to file Form OR-20.
-For tax years beginning on or after January 1, 2013:
+If your corporation is an IC-DISC, you'll need to file Form OR-20 and check the IC-DISC checkbox in the return header.

 - An IC-DISC formed on or before January 1, 2014 is exempt from minimum tax.
-Check the IC-DISC checkbox in the header. - An IC-DISC formed after January 1, 2014 isn't exempt from minimum tax.
+Complete your Form OR-20 using the instructions below. - Commissions received by an IC-DISC formed on or before January 1, 2014 are taxed at 2.5 percent. - An IC-DISC formed after January 1, 2014 isn't exempt from minimum tax.
 However, it's disregarded to the extent it has transactions with related parties.
-Do not check the IC-DISC checkbox in the header. - Commissions received by an IC-DISC formed on or before January 1, 2014, are taxed at 2.5 percent.
-Check the IC-DISC checkbox in the header.
+If you have transactions other than with related parties, complete your Form OR-20 as a normal corporation filer, except also check the IC-DISC checkbox in the return header.